osscar-org/osscar-website/_sources/courses/quantum_mechanics.md

 [![Materials Cloud Tool osscar-qmcourse](https://raw.githubusercontent.com/materialscloud-org/mcloud-badge/main/badges/img/mcloud_badge_tools.svg)](https://osscar-quantum-mechanics.matcloud.xyz/voila/render/quantum-mechanics/shooting_method.ipynb)

-The main goal of this notebook is to demonstrate the shooting method with the Numerov algorithm to search the eigenfunctions and eigenvalues for a 1D quantum well.
+The main goal of this notebook is to demonstrate the shooting method with the Numerov algorithm to search for the eigenfunctions and eigenvalues of a 1D quantum well.

 ```{image} ./images/shooting_method.png